Trudeau, Trump to meet at White House on Monday

 Trade-pact negotiations with the United States have never concluded quickly.
 It took Canada and the United States about 18 months to negotiate the Canada-U.S. free-trade agreement in the 1980s.
 In the early 1990s, it took Canada, Mexico and the United States about 14 months to craft NAFTA, not including the additional time needed for side deals on labour and the environment negotiated under president Bill Clinton.

 The Canadian government has yet to receive a formal letter from the White House that would notify Ottawa of the U.S. desire to renegotiate NAFTA and lay out the areas the Americans want to tackle.
+Mr. Trump must also give Congress 90-days’ notice before starting talks with Canada and Mexico.

 One clear American beef with NAFTA is the agreement’s Chapter 19 dispute-settlement mechanism where an independent binational panel hears complaints about unfair trade and makes binding decisions – a system that American critics have lambasted as an unfair ceding of U.S. sovereignty.
 In the absence of Chapter 19, Canadian companies would have to turn to U.S. courts to plead their case.